-Chittaranjan Yajnik, M.D., FRCP, an international expert in the field of developmental origins of disease, has been invited by the School of Medicine Research Roadmap Task Force #6 and the Knight Cardiovascular Institute Center for Developmental Health to give a lecture during Research Week on Thursday, May 8, from 12 to 1 p.m. in the OHSU Auditorium.
-Dr. Yajnik will lead us in a conversation about the rapidly rising epidemic of diabetes and non-communicable diseases in … Read More
+Chittaranjan Yajnik, M.D., FRCP, an international expert in the field of developmental origins of disease, has been invited by the School of Medicine Research Roadmap and the Knight Cardiovascular Institute Center for Developmental Health’s David J.P.
+Barker Memorial Lecture Series to give a lecture during Research Week on Thursday, May 8, from 12 to 1 p.m. in the OHSU Auditorium.
+Dr. Yajnik will lead us in a conversation about the rapidly rising epidemic of diabetes and non-communicable … Read More

 Posts Tagged ‘OHSU Knight Cardiovascular Institute’